JOTFORM HIPAA BUSINESS ASSOCIATE AGREEMENT

 date Customer indicated its acceptance of this HIPAA BAA electronically.
 This

-HIPAA BAA was electronically signed by Jason Zaideman, CEO / President /
+HIPAA BAA was electronically signed by Jason Zaideman, CEO / Executive Director /

 Founder on behalf of Customer on the Effective Date.